Skip to main content

 If you try to manually execute a package with a usage condition that evaluates to "true", a warning message will pop up.
 The same message will be written to the log if you try to execute the package in a scheduled execution.

-Warning: On-Demand does not currently support ADF data sources
+Warning: On-Demand ingestion does not currently support ADF data sources

-1. On TX Desktop, edit your data source
+1. In TimeXtender Data Integration, edit your data source

 2. Click on Advanced Settings